grafana/terraform-provider-grafana/docs/resources/user.md

 subcategory: "Grafana OSS"
 description: |-
   Official documentation https://grafana.com/docs/grafana/latest/administration/user-management/server-user-management/HTTP API https://grafana.com/docs/grafana/latest/developers/http_api/user/
-  This resource uses Grafana's admin APIs for creating and updating users which does not currently work with API Tokens.
+  This resource represents an instance-scoped resource and uses Grafana's admin APIs.
+  It does not work with API tokens or service accounts which are org-scoped.
   You must use basic auth.
 ---

 # grafana_user (Resource)